jeremyrayjewell/cyber_journal/experiments/blind_sqli_extractor/README.md

 # blind_sqli_extractor

 A reusable blind SQL injection automation tool designed for controlled security testing and educational use.
-This script was developed while solving OverTheWire – Natas Level 15, and is written to be reusable for other boolean-based blind SQL injection scenarios.
+This script was developed while solving OverTheWire Natas (levels 15 and 17) and is written to support both boolean-based and time-based blind SQL injection techniques.

 ![Blind SQLi Extractor Screenshot](blind_sqli_extractor.png)